Travis d'Arnaud Player Props: Braves vs. Angels

 Angels Pitching Rankings

-- The pitching staff for the Angels has a collective 9.2 K/9, the seventh-best in MLB.
+- The Angels pitching staff is sixth in the league with a collective 9.2 strikeouts per nine innings.

-- The Angels' 4.40 team ERA ranks 19th among all league pitching staffs.
+- The Angels have a 4.38 team ERA that ranks 19th among all league pitching staffs.

-- In his most recent appearance on Tuesday, the righty threw five innings against the Detroit Tigers, allowing two earned runs while surrendering seven hits.
+- The right-hander's most recent appearance was on Friday against the Toronto Blue Jays, when he tossed 5 1/3 innings, surrendering three earned runs while giving up six hits.

-- The 27-year-old has amassed an ERA of 4.46, with 9.7 strikeouts per nine innings, in 16 games this season.
-Opponents have a .245 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.